Post Installation Setup

 Creating sessions concurrently relies on the available processors to the Distributor.
 For example, if a machine has 4 CPUs, the Distributor will only be able to create up to 4 sessions concurrently.

-By default, the maximum amount of concurrent sessions a Node supports is limited by the number of CPUs available.
-For example, if the Node machine has 8CPUs, it can run up to 8 concurrent browser sessions (with the exception of Safari, which is always one).
+By default, the maximum number of concurrent sessions a Node supports is limited by the number of CPUs available.
+For example, if the Node machine has 8 CPUs, it can run up to 8 concurrent browser sessions (with the exception of Safari, which is always one).
 Additionally, it is expected that each browser session should use around 1GB RAM.

-In general, it is a recommended to have Nodes as small as possible.
-Instead of having a machine with 32CPUs and 32GB RAM to run 32 concurrent browser sessions, it is better to have 32 small Nodes in order to better isolate processes.
-With this, if a Node fails, it will do it in an isolated way.
+In general, it is recommended to have Nodes as small as possible.
+Instead of having a machine with 32 CPUs and 32GB RAM to run 32 concurrent browser sessions, it is better to have 32 small Nodes in order to better isolate processes.
+With this, if a Node fails, it will do so in an isolated manner.
 Docker is a good tool to achieve this approach.

-Note that the default values (1CPU/1GB RAM per browser) are a recommendation and they could not apply to your context.
-It is recommended to use them as a reference, but measuring performance continuously will help to determine the ideal values for your environment.
+Note that the default values (1 CPU/1GB RAM per browser) are a recommendation and may not apply to your context.
+It is recommended to use them as a reference, but measuring performance continuously will help determine the ideal values for your environment.

-Selenium Grid v4
+Installing Selenium Grid v4

 Notes